smitmartijn/networkinsight-cookbook/manuscript/ch-5-public-cloud.md

 Paths can be drawn from a VM inside VMC to the internet, showing the routing and firewall rules in between.
 More interestingly, paths can also be drawn between a VM on VMC and an EC2 instance in AWS, between a VM on VMC and an on-premises infrastructure, and between different VMs that are both hosted on VMC.

-The VMC to AWS or on-premises path depend on layer-3 VPN connectivity to another device that Network Insight supports and is reading out as a data source.
+The VMC to AWS or on-premises path depend on layer-3 VPN connectivity, or Direct Connect connectivity to another device that Network Insight supports and is reading out as a data source.
 For example, the NSX-v Edge, Palo Alto Firewalls, CheckPoint Firewalls, or terminated directly on an AWS Virtual Private Gateway.

 Here's an example path between a VM hosted on VMC and an on-premises SDDC, which are connected via a VPN tunnel that terminates on an NSX-v Edge appliance: